sec2pri/mapping_preprocessing/README.md

 HGNC:354|HGNC:3344
 AIH2|ENAM

-The split ids may introduce one-to-multiple mapping issue which should be further evaluated.
+The split ids may introduce one-to-multiple mapping issues which should be further evaluated.

 ### Secondary ids vs duplicate ids
 In some databases, multiple ids refer to the same entity.
 We define these ids as duplicate ids.
 Below you see an example from [HMDB](https://hmdb.ca/metabolites/HMDB0004160):